-Supercharging capital markets with real-time data visualization
+Supercharging governance, risk and compliance with data visualization

 Fines incurred by US and European banks for foreign-exchange and interest-rate benchmark issues and transactions with banned countries totaled almost $65 billion in 2014, as stated in an interview of Boston Consulting Group by The Wall Street Journal.
-This is a portion of the over $162 billion paid by global banks to US regulators since the financial crisis, according to Financial Times.
+This is a portion of the more than $162 billion paid by global banks to US regulators since the financial crisis, according to Financial Times.

 Optimization is no longer a quarterly or monthly reporting cycle; it is an almost immediate response to market, capital and risk factor changes as they happen.
 “Increasingly, we hear that clients are trying to obtain an array of risk metrics more in real time, released multiple times during the day, not just as an end-of-day or over the weekend,” said Tabb.

-Capital markets firms already have a great deal of sophistication in dealing with data, but the velocity and variety – not just the volume – present challenges such as:
+For example, capital market firms already have a great deal of sophistication in dealing with data, but the velocity and variety – not just the volume – present challenges such as: